 The Traditions CD Specials might be becoming a tradition, as these CDs were offered during second week of September last year.
 CapFed usually includes three different length-of-term products in its CD Specials, with only one being competitive.
 The latest Traditions CD Specials seems to be following that pattern, with the 35-month CD the most viable of the three.

 All the Traditions CD Specials require a minimum opening deposit of $1k and there is no stated balance cap.
 They are also available as IRAs (Traditional, Roth, and CESA) earning the same APYs, with the same funding requirements.

 The fine print on the promotion page states,

 Personal, retirement and personal trust account deposits only.

-When compared to 112 similar length-of-term CDs tracked by DepositAccounts.com, requiring a similar minimum deposit and available nationally, Capitol Federal Savings Bank’s 28-month CD Special currently ranks second.
+When compared to the 296 similar length-of-term CDs tracked by DepositAccounts.com, requiring a similar minimum deposit and available within the market area, Capitol Federal Savings Bank’s 35-month Traditions CD Special currently ranks fourth.

 |1.65% APY||35-Month Traditions CD Special||Capitol Federal Savings Bank|